How to Disable Touchpad when Mouse is Connected in Windows

 5. Click Apply and OK to save changes.

-One way to fix the problem with a touchpad on Windows 10 is to change your mouse settings.
-Sometimes touchpad drivers add their own settings to mouse settings, therefore you should be able to disable the touchpad right from there.
+One way to fix a touchpad problem on Windows 10 is to change your mouse settings.
+Sometimes touchpad drivers add their own settings to mouse settings, so you should be able to disable the touchpad right from there.

 3. Edit your registry

-This solution works with Synaptics touchpads, so if your laptop has a Synaptics touchpad, you might want to try this solution.
+This solution works with Synaptics touchpads, so if your laptop has one, you might want to try it.

 By performing this solution you should be able to see the option to disable the touchpad when you connect a mouse in your Mouse settings.